udaykiran009/oneCCL/doc/rst/source/spec/completion.rst

     bool request::test();

-Returnes the value that indicates the status: 0 - operation is in progress; otherwise, the operation is completed.
+Returnes the value that indicates the status:

+- 0 - operation is in progress
+- otherwise, the operation is completed.

 Wait
 ****